 How to wash silk bedding?

 There is a certain air of luxury and delicateness that silk brings.
 Whether its pillowcases, sheets, or duvet covers.
-La Seta offers gorgeous silk beddings made from high quality heavy silk.
+Perle Silk offers gorgeous silk beddings made from high quality heavy silk.
 While it’s true that silk requires an extra degree of care compared to other materials, this exquisite fabric is relatively fuss-free and lasts for years.
-Given proper care, you’ll be able to enjoy your La Seta silk bedding for a long time.
+Given proper care, you’ll be able to enjoy your Perle silk bedding for a long time.

 Silk detergent: Choose a gentle, silk-friendly Silk detergent to remove residues and stains.
 It’s important to choose a mild detergent as the natural fibers of silk are easily damaged by harsh cleaners.